Suvink/docs-choreo-dev/en/docs/quick-start-guides/deploy-a-web-application-that-consumes-a-backend-service.md

 10. Once deployed, copy the **Web App URL** from the development environment card.
 11. Navigate to the web app URL to verify that the web application is hosted successfully.

-## Step 7: Test the Front-End Application
+## Step 7: Test the front-end application

 1. Access the front-end application via its web URL.
 2. Click **Login** and sign in with the credentials you created.